Skip to main content

 All of this is configured via the HeliumFallbackConfig object passed in to initialize.
 Here are some examples:

-// Just provde a fallback bundle
+// Just provide a fallback bundle

 let fallbackBundleURL = Bundle.main.url(